 How to Brew Loose Leaf Black Tea and Herbal Infusions

-- For our loose black tea and loose herbal infusions, bring fresh, filtered water to a boil (212℉).
+- For our loose black tea and loose herbal infusions, bring spring or freshly drawn filtered water to a boil (212 degrees).

 - In your chosen vessel, place the tea either directly in the pot or inside an infuser (some teapots come with them).
 In general, we recommend one teaspoon of tea per 8 ounce cup.